Faltings height and N\'eron-Tate height of a theta divisor: Abstract

 \section{Abstract}

-We prove a formula which, given a principally polarized abelian variety $(A,\lambda)$ over the field of algebraic numbers, relates the stable Faltings height of $A$ with the N\'eron-Tate height of a symmetric theta divisor on $A$.
+We prove a formula, which, given a principally polarized abelian variety $(A,\lambda)$ over the field of algebraic numbers, relates the stable Faltings height of $A$ with the N\'eron--Tate height of a symmetric theta divisor on $A$.
 Our formula completes earlier results due to Bost, Hindry, Autissier and Wagener.
-We introduce the notion of a tautological model of a principally polarized abelian variety over a complete discretely valued field, and we express the non-archimedean N\'eron functions for a symmetric theta divisor on $A$ in terms of tautological models and the tropical Riemann theta function.
+The local non-archimedean terms in our formula can be expressed as the tropical moments of the tropicalizations of $(A,\lambda)$.